-This is an easy granola recipe that you can make in about an hour.
-The ingredients are super simple and it can be easily incorporated into a healthy meal plan.
+This is the best granola recipe that can be made in about an hour.
+The ingredients are super simple and probably waiting patiently in your pantry right now!

-- Nuts: The sky is the limit here, use one or a variety!
-We choose pecans, almonds and walnuts but you can use cashews, pistachios, or macadamia nuts as well.
+- Nuts: The sky is the limit here!
+Pecans, almonds, and walnuts are easily available but feel free to use your favorites - cashews, pistachios, or macadamia nuts are great choices as well.

-- Honey: If you are vegan, feel free to swap honey out with maple syrup.
+- Honey: Feel free to swap honey out with maple syrup if you are looking for a vegan granola recipe.

-- Coconut Oil: This can be replaced with olive oil or avocado oil.
+- Coconut Oil: This can be replaced with extra-virgin olive oil or avocado oil.

-- Unsweetened Shredded Coconut: This ingredient is totally optional but adds a nice crunch and additional flavor.
+- Unsweetened Shredded Coconut: This ingredient is totally optional but when toasted, it adds a nice crunch and an extra flavor profile that's delicious.
+Look for unsweetened coconut flakes or shredded coconut.

-- Vanilla Extract: Gives a rich flavor to the granola.
+- Vanilla Extract: Optional, but we prefer to add it to the mix as it gives a rich flavor to the granola.

-- Salt: Helps to balance all the flavors!
+- Salt: A pinch of salt helps to balance the sweetness.

 - Ground Cinnamon: Totally optional but if you like cinnamon, go for it!